weaversa/cryptol-course/labs/SAW/SAW.md

 #define ANIMATION_STEPS 3

 typedef struct {
+  character_t* character;
   uint8_t frames[GAITS][DIRECTIONS][ANIMATION_STEPS];
   uint32_t xPos;
   uint32_t yPos;
 } sprite_t;
 ```

-The idea behind the `sprite_t` struct is to hold all of the sprites associated with a character that we will present in our game. `frames` is a 3D uint8_t array where each element represents an asset identifier from our art collection.
+The idea behind the `sprite_t` struct is to hold all of the sprites associated with a character that we will present in our game. `character` is a pointer to a `character_t` type that the sprite is tied to. `frames` is a 3D uint8_t array where each element represents an asset identifier from our art collection.
 Why a 3D array?
 Well, we want to provide animations for our characters that way it looks like they are moving on the screen (and it's a great excuse to discuss multi-dimensional arrays in SAW).
 The first dimension refers to the number of gaits we want to represent, that being walking and running.
 The second dimension refers to the number of directions a character can face.
 Imagine that we are working with a 2D top down game, so we have 4 directions: up, down, left, and right.
 The third dimension refers to the number of frames per movement.

 Let's think about how we walk forward (feel free to try this at home).
 If you are walking forward, you first stand up, move one foot in front of the other, place that foot down, lift up your back foot, and move that back foot ahead of your front foot.
 Rinse and repeat, and you'll be walking 'cross the floor.